SMS Von der Tann: Fate

 Following the capitulation of Germany in November 1918, most of the High Seas Fleet, under Reuter's command, were interned in the British naval base in Scapa Flow.
-Prior to the departure of the German fleet, Admiral Adolf von Trotha made clear to von Reuter that he could not allow the Allies to seize the ships, under any conditions.
+Prior to the departure of the German fleet, Admiral Adolf von Trotha made clear to Reuter that he could not allow the Allies to seize the ships, under any conditions.
 The fleet rendezvoused with the British light cruiser Cardiff, which led the ships to the Allied fleet that was to escort the Germans to Scapa Flow.
 The massive flotilla consisted of some 370 British, American, and French warships.
-Once the ships were interned, their guns were disabled through the removal of their breech blocks, and their crews were reduced to 200 officers and enlisted men. was interned at Scapa Flow under the command of Kapitän-Leutnant Wollante.
+The fleet initially stopped in the Firth of Forth on 21 November, from which they were sent in smaller groups to Scapa Flow.
+On 24 November, Von der Tann, the other battlecruisers, and several destroyers were moved, arriving in Scapa Flow the next day.
+Beginning on 3 December, German merchant ships arrived to slowly reduce the crews of the ships to only those needed to maintain the vessels.
+Over the following week and a half, some 15,000 men were repatriated, leaving less than 5,000 sailors and officers as skeleton crews.
+Just 200 officers and men were left per capital ship.
+In addition, their guns were disabled through the removal of their breech blocks.
+Von der Tann was interned at Scapa Flow under the command of Kapitän-Leutnant Wollante.

 While in Scapa Flow, a soldiers' council was formed aboard the ship; the council took complete, dictatorial control of the vessel for the duration of the interment.
 The fleet remained in captivity during the negotiations that ultimately produced the Treaty of Versailles.
-Von Reuter believed that the British intended to seize the German ships on 21 June 1919, which was the deadline for Germany to have signed the peace treaty.
+Reuter believed that the British intended to seize the German ships on 21 June 1919, which was the deadline for Germany to have signed the peace treaty.
 Unaware that the deadline had been extended to the 23rd, Reuter ordered the ships to be sunk at the next opportunity.
 On the morning of 21 June, the British fleet left Scapa Flow to conduct training maneuvers, and at 11:20 Reuter transmitted the order to his ships.
 The ship sank in two hours and fifteen minutes.

-The task of raising Von der Tann was secured by Ernest Cox's salvage company.
+The British initially intended to leave the wrecks where they sank, but they quickly determined that they would be hazards to navigation.
+In 1920, the government began selling off salvage rights.
+The task of raising Von der Tann was secured by Cox & Danks Shipbreaking Co.
 During preparation work, three workers were nearly killed when their oxy-acetylene cutters set off a major explosion.
 The blast tore holes in the still submerged vessel and allowed water into the compartment that had been emptied with compressed air; by the time the men were rescued, the compartment had refilled almost completely and the men were up to their necks.
-Nevertheless, the ship was successfully brought up on 7 December 1930, and scrapped at Rosyth by the Alloa Shipbreaking Company beginning in 1931.
+Nevertheless, the ship was successfully brought up on 7 December 1930.
+A collapse of scrap metal prices in 1931 temporarily delayed the sale of Von der Tann to February 1933, when she was sold to the shipbreakers Metal Industries in Rosyth.
+The ship was towed there in July, arriving on the 9th.
+Demolition work began on 12 July and was completed by 23 May 1934.